-The Accelerating Precision to Decision Agriculture (P2D) project was supported by funding from the Australian Government's then Department of Agriculture and Water Resources (now Department of Agriculture) as part of its Rural R&D for Profit program.
+The Accelerating Precision to Decision Agriculture (P2D) project was supported by funding from the Australian Government's then Department of Agriculture and Water Resources (now Department of Agriculture, Water and the Environment) as part of its Rural R&D for Profit program.
 Led by CRDC, the P2D project involved all Rural Research and Development Corporations, and was focused on three main aims:

 - Facilitating the development of digital technology in Australian agriculture.